saasquatch/bunshi/website/src/content/docs/advanced/comparisons.md

 - **Molecule scopes can be interconnected**, but atom scopes are "separate universes".
 - **Molecules can depend on molecules AND scope**, but atoms only depend on other atoms.
-- You are unlikely to ever use `jotai` scope, but you should definitely use `bunshi` scope as much as possible.
+- You are unlikely to ever use Jotai scope, but you should definitely use Bunshi scope as much as possible.

 ## Bunshi vs TSyringe